 Your clinical gateway to Europe

-Lumis International represents your interests in Europe and Switzerland.
-We act as your legal representative in the event that legal proceedings are initiated and instituted within the EU/EEA and ensure that you comply with the EU Clinical Trial Directive (2001/20/EC) and the Suisse Ordinance.
+As your EU legal representative in Europe and Switzerland, we act on your behalf in the event that legal proceedings are initiated and instituted within the EU/EEA and ensure that you comply with the EU Clinical Trial Directive (2001/20/EC) and the Suisse Ordinance.
 Non-European companies need a legal representative when applying for the SME status at the European Medicines Agency EMA.

 What we can do for you